AustinLiu01/FPGA_Game/README.md

- limited by some con's of the switch,maybe some bugs will appear, but don't worry about that, most of the codes are correct, but if you change a new(useful)device,we believe you can get the corrct result. update in 2020.07.10:  the lcd_test.v is useless
+ limited by some con's of the switch,maybe some bugs will appear, but don't worry about that, most of the codes are correct, but if you change a new(useful)device,we believe you can get the corrct result. update in 2020.07.10:  the lcd_test.v is useless update in 2020.07.11: the D_Latch2.v and clk_div.v are useless,just ignore them.